primer/react/contributor-docs/testing.md

 ### Storybook Tests

-We recently introduced [Storybook interactions tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) to our testing practises.
+We use [Storybook interactions tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) to our testing practises.
 They are particularly useful for cases where writing unit tests are not practical due the limitation of the mock browser functionalities of JSDOM.
 For example testing out a component's overflow behaviour whose responsiveness is managed by its own dynamic width.

 Storybook tests are authored within the components's source directory with the file name of `interactions.stories.tsx`